reyazat/product-management-panel/README.md

-# Management Panel
+# Product Management Panel

-A powerful management panel built with Laravel 10 and utilizing the [WebkitX Admin Bootstrap](https://themeforest.net/item/webkitx-admin-bootstrap-admin-dashboard-template-user-interface/27691720) template.
+A powerful Product Management Panel built with Laravel 10 and utilizing the [WebkitX Admin Bootstrap](https://themeforest.net/item/webkitx-admin-bootstrap-admin-dashboard-template-user-interface/27691720) template.
 The panel allows users to manage customers, products, files, and photos efficiently.
 It's secured using Laravel Passport for authentication and provides a user-friendly interface in the Persian language.

 ## Features